-Under Article 10(5) EUTMDR a request for proof of use may be submitted at the same time as observations.
-The applicant may limit its first observations to requesting proof of use.
-It must then reply to the opposition in its second observations, namely when it is given the opportunity to reply to the proof of use submitted.
-It may also do this if only one earlier right is subject to the use requirement, as the applicant should not be obliged to split its observations.
+Under Article 10(5) EUTMDR, a request for proof of use may be submitted at the same time as observations.
+If the applicant chooses to limit its first observations to requesting proof of use, the applicant is not obliged to submit its observations in reply to the opposition at this point.
+However, in that case, the applicant must then reply to the opposition when it is given the opportunity to reply to any evidence of use that was submitted.
+It may also do this if only some earlier rights are subject to the use requirement, as the applicant should not be obliged to split its observations.